 Here are some money-saving ideas that can help you achieve your $5,000 goal by year-end.

-Contrary to popular belief, sticking to a budget does NOT need to be restrictive.
+Contrary to popular belief, sticking to a budget does not need to be restrictive.
 The trick is to make your budget work for you, not the other way around.
-Because in the final analysis, saving up is all about living within your means and then setting aside the rest for investments.

 Creating a budget doesn’t have to be difficult.
 You can use pen and paper, an Excel sheet, or a full-fledged budgeting program — whatever system works for you.
 The important thing is that you make a plan for your money, then check in frequently to make sure you’re sticking to it.

-They won’t make you a millionaire overnight.
-But if you can find the gigs that work for you and stick to them, then you can bring in extra money to put towards your savings goals.
+They won’t make you a millionaire overnight; but if you can find the gigs that work for you and stick to them, you can bring in extra money to put toward your savings goals.
 To figure out which side hustle you should pursue, take inventory of your skills.
 What can you offer that someone will pay you for?

 From there, it’s all about creating your offer and finding the right people who need what you’re selling.